 How does depression affect the brain?

-Brain scans via magnetic resonance imaging (MRI) have been used to investigate changes in brain anatomy during depression.
+Brain scans via magnetic resonance imaging (MRI) have been used to investigate changes in brain anatomy during the depression.
 Multiple studies found brain alterations in patients with depression such as in the hippocampus, temporal lobe, prefrontal cortices, amygdala, and striatum.

 1. Hippocampus: The hippocampus is involved in cortisol release, which is a hormone released during stress.
-If there is an over-release of cortisol over a long period of time, it can slow or stop the growth new neurons in the hippocampus.
+If there is an over-release of cortisol over a long period of time, it can slow or stop the growth of new neurons in the hippocampus.
 As the hippocampus supports memory and learning, long-term depression can lead to issues with memory.